Minimax rate of estimation for invariant densities associated to continuous stochastic differential equations over anisotropic Holder classes: Introduction

 In this work we aim at estimating the invariant density $\pi$ by means of the kernel estimator $\hat{\pi}_{h,T}$ assuming to have the continuous record of the process $X$ solution to \eqref{eq: model intro} up to time $T$.
 We first of all prove the following upper bound for the mean squared error, for $d \ge 3$: {\rev there exist $T_0$ and $c > 0$ such that, for any $T \ge T_0$, }

 where $\Sigma$ is a class of coefficients for which the {\rev stationary} density has some prescribed regularity, $\beta_1 \le \beta_2 \le ... \le \beta_d$ and $\bar{\beta}_3$ is the harmonic mean over the smoothness after having removed the two smallest.
-In particular, we have $\frac{1}{ \barfix{\bar{\beta}_3}} := \frac{1}{d -2} \sum_{l \ge 3} \frac{1}{\beta_l}$ and so it clearly follows that $\bar{\beta}_3 \ge \bar{\beta}$. {\change It is quite surprising that the presence of the logarithm in the convergence rate depends on whether or not $\beta_2=\beta_3$.
-The reason why it happens is that we have different ways of bounding the variance.
-It derives in different possible degrees of freedom for the {\modarn optimal} bandwidth $h= (h_1, ... , h_d)$, which allows us to get rid of the logarithm only in some particular cases (see Remark 1).} \\ {\rev We propose moreover an adaptive procedure based on Goldenshluger-Lespki method, which selects a bandwidth reaching optimal balance between bias and variance from the data.
-To avoid the possible loss of a logarithm in our estimation (see for example \cite{BroLow}), we decide to study the data-selection procedure with respect to the integrated $L^2$ risk.
-The procedure is able to automatically detect, in a data-driven way, the presence of the logarithmic term in the convergence rate.} \\ {\modchi It is worth noting that, even if the convergence rate found above and depending on $\barfix{\bar{\beta}_3}$ does not seem very natural, it is consistent with the results in \cite{Lower bound} for the estimation of the invariant density associated to a L\'evy driven SDE.
-In the above mentioned paper it is also possible to find some numerical results which highlight the fact that the two smallest smoothness play a different role compared to the others.
-In this paper we investigate in detail such a role and, thanks to the result gathered in \eqref{eq: conv rate intro}, we are able to explain their impact on the convergence rate.
-Moreover, we remove the condition of boundedness on the drift coefficient.} We also prove the following upper bound, in the bidimensional context: {\rev there exist $T_0$ and $c > 0$ such that, for any $T \ge T_0$, }
+In particular, we have $\frac{1}{ \barfix{\bar{\beta}_3}} := \frac{1}{d -2} \sum_{l \ge 3} \frac{1}{\beta_l}$ and so it clearly follows that $\bar{\beta}_3 \ge \bar{\beta}$. {\change It is surprising that the presence of the logarithm in the convergence rate depends on whether $\beta_2=\beta_3$ or not.
+This variation arises from different methods of bounding the variance, resulting in varying degrees of freedom for the optimal bandwidth $h = (h_1, \ldots, h_d)$.
+In some specific cases, as detailed in Remark 1, we can eliminate the logarithmic term.} \\ {\blue We also introduce an adaptive procedure based on the Goldenshluger-Lepski method, which considers both the integrated and pointwise $L^2$ risk.
+This procedure selects a bandwidth that strikes an optimal balance between bias and variance based on the available data.
+The motivation behind studying the data-selection procedure with respect to the integrated $L^2$ risk is to prevent the potential loss of a logarithm in our estimation, as discussed in \cite{BroLow} for example.
+This data-driven procedure is capable of automatically detecting the presence of a logarithmic term in the convergence rate.} \\ {\modchi It is important to note that while the convergence rate determined earlier, dependent on $\bar{\beta}_3$, may not appear immediately intuitive, it aligns with the findings in \cite{Lower bound} for estimating the invariant density associated with a L\'evy-driven SDE.
+In the mentioned paper, numerical results underscore the distinct role played by the two smallest levels of smoothness compared to the others.
+In our work, we delve into the specifics of this role, and with the result presented in \eqref{eq: conv rate intro}, we can elucidate their impact on the convergence rate.
+Furthermore, we remove the boundedness condition on the drift coefficient.} We also prove the following upper bound, in the bidimensional context: {\rev there exist $T_0$ and $c > 0$ such that, for any $T \ge T_0$, }